-The bottom of the Wakefield Tower holds an exhibition about prisoners and torture at the Tower.
+Head to the bottom of the Wakefield Tower where you will find a bloodcurdling exhibition, all about the appallingly gruesome torture at the Tower.

-Anne Askew was put on the rack to get her to confess the names of protestant sympathisers.
-The diary of her ordeal was smuggled out of the Tower;
+Anne Askew was put on the rack in order to get her to reveal the names of protestant sympathisers.
+The diary of her ordeal was smuggled out of the Tower:

 ‘Because I lay still and did not cry, my Lord Chancellor and Master Rich took pains to rack me with their own hands till I was nigh dead…’

 The scavenger’s daughter

 Using the opposite method to a rack, the 'scavenger’s daughter' compressed or contorted the victim instead of stretching them.
 Two versions exist: the replica in the Wakefield Tower can crush a human body like a nut cracker.
 The other version, in the Spanish Armouries of the White Tower, is an elaborate set of handcuffs which also grasps the neck and ankles, twisting the victim into an excruciating position.